How to follow up with leads without being annoying: 5 simple rules

 "I don't want to be pushy."
 That's the most expensive sentence you can tell yourself.
 Every time you don't follow up out of fear of bothering, you potentially lose a deal.

 The reality?
 Your prospects are busy.
-They're not ignoring you out of disinterest — they're forgetting you because they have a thousand things to manage.
-Your follow-up isn't a nuisance.
-It's a service.
+They're not ignoring you out of disinterest β they're forgetting you because they have a thousand things to manage.
+Between the moment your quote lands and the moment they can deal with it, there are meetings, emergencies, vacations.
+Your follow-up isn't a nuisance: it's the reminder they were waiting for without daring to ask.

 Rule 1: Add value with every follow-up